nsidc/granule-metgen/README.md

    with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.

-### Query a netCDF file for presence of MetGenC-Required Attributes
+### How to query a netCDF file for presence of MetGenC-Required Attributes
 On V0 wherever the data are staged (/disks/restricted_ftp or /disks/sidads_staging, etc.) you can run ncdump to check whether a netCDF representative of the collection's files contains the MetGenC-required attributes.
 When not reported, that attribute will have to be accommodated by